 WMG library preparation

-The whole genome sequencing libraries of the halite DNA were prepared with the KAPA HyperPlus kit from Roche.
+The whole genome sequencing libraries of the halite DNA were prepared using the KAPA HyperPlus kit (Roche).
 The fragmentation was performed on 5ng of input gDNA for 6 minutes to achieve peaks around 800bp.
-Library amplification was done with dual-index primers for a total of 7 cycles, and the product library was cleaned up 3 times with XP AMPure Beads from New England BioLabs with the following bead ratios: 1X ratio (discard unbound), 0.4X (discard beads), and 0.6 (discard unbound).
+Library amplification was done with dual-index primers for a total of 7 cycles, and the product library was cleaned up 3 times with XP AMPure Beads (New England BioLabs) with the following bead ratios: 1X ratio (discard unbound), 0.4X (discard beads), and 0.6 (discard unbound).
 The other steps were performed according to the kit’s recommendations.
-The final 35 libraries were quantified with Qubit dsDNA HS kit, inspected on a dsDNA HS Bioanalizer, pooled to equal molarity, and sequenced on the HiSeq 2000.
+The final 35 libraries were quantified with Qubit dsDNA HS kit, inspected on a dsDNA HS Bioanalyzer, pooled to equal molarity, and sequenced on the HiSeq 2000.

 WMG sequence data analysis pipeline

-The de-multiplexed WMG sequencing reads were processed with the complete metaWRAP pipeline on a UNIX cluster with 48 cores and 1024GB of RAM available.
+The de-multiplexed WMG sequencing reads were processed with the complete metaWRAP pipeline (ref) on a UNIX cluster with 48 cores and 1024GB of RAM available.
 Read trimming and human contamination removal was done by the metaWRAP Read_qc module (default parameters) on each separate sample.
 The taxonomic profiling was done on the trimmed reads with the metaWRAP Kraken module (default parameters, standard KRAKEN database).
 The reads from all samples were co-assembled with the metaWRAP Assembly module (--use-metastades option).
-For improved coverage of low-abundance organims, sequences from all the halite samples sequenced in the HiSeq run were pooled together, including samples from an additional site located at 432.43W, 423.54S, which were otherwise unused.
+For improved coverage of low-abundance organisms, sequences from all the halite samples sequenced in the HiSeq run were pooled together, including samples from an additional site located at 432.43W, 423.54S, which were otherwise unused.
 The co-assembly was then binned with the metaWRAP Binning module (--maxbin2 --concoct --metabat2 options) while using all the available samples for differential coverage information.
 The resulting bins were then consolidated into a final bin set with metaWRAP’s Bin_refinement module (-c 70 –x 5 options).
 The bins and the contig taxonomy were then visualized with the Blobology module (--bins option specified), classified with the Classify_bins module (default parameters), and quantified with the Quant_bins module (default parameters).
 Gene prediction and functional annotation of the co-assembly was done with the JGI Integrated Microbial Genomes & Microbiomes (IMG) annotation service.

 BIBLIOGRAPHY